 They actually have 28 local languages in the archipelago.
 Those working in the tourism industry may speak English, but it’s still rare especially when you go to the Loyalty Islands or out of Noumea on the Grande Terre.
 The Isle of Pines is more touristy, so you’ll find more people who can speak English.
 If you can learn a bit of French before going so you can interact with the locals, you’ll have a better trip!

-But you’ll also find a very different culture with the Kanaks tribes, that you can particularly experience on the Loyalty Islands and in the North Province.
+But you’ll also find a very different culture with the Kanaks tribes, which you can particularly experience on the Loyalty Islands and in the North Province.
 It’s a fantastic destination to travel to, as it gives you the comfort of modern infrastructures with the exotism of the Pacific culture.

 Many people travel to New Caledonia from Australia as part of a cruise around the Pacific Islands.
 I know it’s a cheap way of travelling, but it will not give you the best experience of New Caledonia at all.
 I highly recommend spending more time than just one day on each island and avoiding being there with hundreds of people.

 If you want to enjoy your trip fully, try to stay flexible and lower your expectations in terms of hospitality service.
 I met many people who complained about restaurants and accommodations in New Caledonia.
 It’s true that hotels, restaurants and tours do not always provide the level of service you can expect for the price you pay.
 If you want the basic services you get at resorts in other tourist destinations, you’ll have to book the most expensive places in New Caledonia.
 And even expensive places – especially in Noumea – sometimes need some renovation work!